50 Years Later, Producer Remixes 'Sgt. Pepper' To 'Bring It Into The Modern World'

 GROSS: Let's take a short break here, and then we'll talk some more.
 If you're just joining us, my guest is Giles Martin.
 And he is the producer of the new 50th anniversary box set of the Beatles' 1967 groundbreaking album "Sgt.
 Pepper's Lonely Hearts Club Band."
 He's also the son of George Martin, who is the producer of the original album and produced several of the Beatles recordings.
 So we'll be right back.
 This is FRESH AIR.

-(SOUNDBITE OF THE BEATLES SONG "LUCY IN THE SKY WITH DIAMONDS - TAKE 1")
+(SOUNDBITE OF BEATLES SONG, "LUCY IN THE SKY WITH DIAMONDS - TAKE 1")

 So I want to talk to you about one of my favorite things on this box set.
 And there's so many tracks on it, it's hard to choose, but there is just like a - what can I call it? - an acoustic take of "Strawberry Fields."
 And the final version of it has a lot of like - there's processing on John Lennon's voice.
 There's, you know, a lot of, you know, added instruments on it.